-10 Things Theatres Need to do Right Now, Alfred Hitchcock, Arthur Miller, Body Double, Brendan Kiley, Brian De Palma, Charles Lewis III, Classical, Critique, HowlRound, Innovation, Interactive Theatre, Killing My Lobster, Live-streaming, Obsolete technology, opera, PianoFight Productions, sacred cows, San Francisco housing crisis, San Francisco Theater Pub, San Francisco TheaterPub, SF Neo-Futurists, SF Speakeasy, SF Theater Pub, Sketch, Social Media, TBAcon, tech boom, The Crucible, Theater Around The Bay, Theatre Around the Bay, Theatre Bay Area, Theatre is Dead, Throwing out the Baby with the Bathwater, Too Much Light Makes the Baby Go Blind, Tweet Seats, Vertigo, William Shakespeare
+10 Things Theatres Need to do Right Now, Alfred Hitchcock, Arthur Miller, Bay Area theatre, Body Double, Brendan Kiley, Brian De Palma, Charles Lewis III, Classical, community theatre, Critique, HowlRound, independent theatre, indie theatre, Innovation, Interactive Theatre, Killing My Lobster, Live-streaming, mainstream theatre, Obsolete technology, opera, PianoFight Productions, sacred cows, San Francisco housing crisis, San Francisco Theater Pub, San Francisco TheaterPub, San Francisco theatre, SF Neo-Futurists, SF Speakeasy, SF Theater Pub, Sketch, Social Media, TBAcon, tech boom, The Crucible, Theater Around The Bay, theatre, Theatre Around the Bay, Theatre Bay Area, Theatre is Dead, theatre is dying, Throwing out the Baby with the Bathwater, Too Much Light Makes the Baby Go Blind, Tweet Seats, Vertigo, William Shakespeare

 “So the conservative who resists change is as valuable as the radical who proposes it — perhaps as much more as the roots are more vital than grafts.
 It is good that new ideas should be heard, for the sake of the few that can be used; but it is also good that new ideas should be compelled to go through the mill of objection, opposition, and contumely; this is the trial heat which innovations must survive before being allowed to enter the human race.
 It is good that the old should resist the young, and that the young should prod the old; out of this tension, as out of the strife of the sexes and the classes, comes a creative…